knupel/bunabet-site-en-cours/medias/markdown_content/en/en_coffee.md

-## >> BAKUAE <<
+## >> PICHANAKI <<
 ### FEATURES
 **Terroir:**
-Kenya / Bungoma
+Perou / Junin

 **Variety:**
-Arabica Batian, Ruiru 11, SL 28 et SL 34
+Arabica Marsellesa, Catuai and Catimor

 **Altitude:**
-1300 / 1500m
+1400 / 1600m

 **Process:**
 Hand-harvested, washed and sun-dried.

 ### FOR THE STORY
-The Bungoma coffee-growing region has an estimated population of 1.6 million and covers an area of 2,207 km2.
-It comprises 3 coffee-growing districts that cultivate more than 6,413 hectares of Arabica coffee of the SL28, SL34 and Batian varieties in the country.
+Pichanaki is grown by the ACPC cooperative, which has 370 active members: 110 women and 260 men.
+The cooperative has a deep respect for nature and local traditions.
+The plantations benefit from the shade provided by native trees, which enrich the site's biodiversity and mitigate the negative effects of climate change, creating ideal conditions for growing coffee.

 ### IN CUP
 **Aromatic notes:**
-Notes of apricot and walnut.
+Gourmet.
+Dark chocolate, caramel and citrus fruit.

-**Roundness:** 3/5
+**Roundness:** 4/5
 **Acidity:** 2/5
-**Strength:** 4/5
+**Strength:** 3/5